John 1:29, 35f

 Friendship with the world (“flirting with the world”), said the apostle James, makes you an enemy of God!
 The apostle John adds that if we love the world, that is evidence that love for God the Father is not in us.

 That must be our focus and our passion in this life: to be Jesus’ witnesses.
-In our words, yes.
-In sharing our testimony with others, yes.
-And in the entirety of our conduct and lifestyle we should be pointing others to the blameless and only Savior of the world, the Lord Jesus Christ.
+In our words.
+In sharing our testimony with others.
+In the entirety of our conduct and lifestyle we should be pointing others to the blameless and only Savior of the world, the Lord Jesus Christ.

 A life well spent on earth is not one of pleasing self.
 It is a lifelong quest that “in all things … [in] whatever you do,” you do it all for Jesus Christ with the goal of Him being preeminent in every single facet of your time on earth.
 The eternal rewards are far beyond all that you can ask or imagine.
 Live your life now in the light of eternity!